Crown Cork & Seal Company (Baltimore): Expansion and crisis: 1897-1927

 In May 1897, Crown Cork & Seal moved to a factory complex on the 1500 block of Guilford Avenue (then known as York Street).
 The pace of growth was so fast that the new factory was almost immediately insufficient to meet demand.
 A December 1898 article in The Baltimore Sun reported that the plant, which had been occupied for just over a year, "already proved too small," necessitating the construction of an adjacent six-story building.
 The resulting complex was "one of the largest manufacturing plants in the South."
 By the end of 1897, the new factory was producing nearly 280 million bottle caps annually — "very close to a million pieces for every actual working day in the year."

 To keep up with demand that constantly threatened to outstrip production capacity, the company adopted new industrial technology.
 It was one of the first manufacturers in Baltimore to purchase electricity from the city's new power plants, which allowed the factory to operate twenty-four hours per day and "meet the growing national demand for their closures."
 Around 1906, having outgrown the Guilford Avenue complex, the company began relocating its primary manufacturing to a new, seventeen-acre site on Eastern Avenue in Highlandtown.
-William Painter died in July 1906, living long enough to see his invention become well established, and leaving the company he founded at the height of its power, but in the hands of less capable family management.
+William Painter died in July 1906, having lived long enough to see his invention become well established and leaving the company he founded at the height of its power, although in the hands of less capable family management.

 After Painter's death, the company entered a period of decline.
 The business "almost ran into the ground" under the management of one of his sons-in-law.
 The expiration of Painter's original patents in 1909 opened the company to competition.
 Even worse, Prohibition in 1920 eliminated in a single day the entire market for beer bottle caps.
 The company responded by shifting to the growing soft drink industry, but it was a weak substitute.
 By the later 1920s, profits were underperforming, and the company "seemed to be sinking".